magnawhale/dsc-mod-3-project-online-ds-ft-051319/README.md

 #### Question 1:

-Since the mere existence of a discount (even as low as 5%) tends to increase the number of units ordered by 6, ***I  recommend applying a small discount to all products offered for sale***.
+Since the mere existence of a discount (even as low as 5%) tends to increase the number of units ordered by around 6-7 units, ***I  recommend applying a small discount to all products offered for sale***.
 Furthermore, large discounts should be avoided (unless there is a limited-time special sales event to drive interest) because they do not substantially increase units sold above the lower discount levels.
 The reasoning behind this phenomenon is the supposition that the presence of even a 5% discount has a psychological effect that encourages customers to buy more than they would otherwise.

 #### Question 2: